 (Back to Top)

 Being such large snakes, you would think they need a lot of food.
 However, this is not the case at all.
 Because of their relatively sedentary nature, short-tailed pythons have slower metabolisms.
 They do have enormous appetites, which can quickly lead to obesity if feeding isn’t monitored carefully.
-Also, due to their ambush-style hunting in the wild, they do not appreciate being messed with or moved before feeding.
+Also, due to their ambush-style hunting in the wild, they do not appreciate being handled much or moved before feeding.
 Many will not eat if you attempt to feed them outside of their enclosure.
-Always feed in their home, dropping in live prey or using long tongs or hemostats to offer dead prey.
+Always feed in their home, dropping in live prey* or using long feeding tongs or hemostats to offer dead prey. (note: there are inherent risks to your snake when feeding live prey.
+We recommend feeding frozen/thawed or humanely pre-killed prey to all reptiles)

 Young short-tails should be eating weekly, either rat fuzzies or pups depending on the size of the snake.
-We keep our snakes on weekly feedings until two years of age, then move to every 14-21 days depending on the snake and prey size.
+We keep our snakes on weekly feedings until two years of age, then move to feeding every 14-21 days depending on the snake and prey size.
 Move up in prey size slowly as the snake grows.
 The largest adults should be fed no more than a Large to XL rat (200 to 350 grams).
 If fed weekly, they do very well on Medium rats (100-199 grams).
+Breeding animals of course should be fed heavier to accommodate for the higher caloric requirements of breeding.

 If you prefer to feed a varied diet, short-tailed pythons will often readily take fowl (quail or chicks), rabbits (very small!), African soft furred rats, and even guinea pigs*.
 All of these can be sourced frozen online or at larger reptile stores.
 Be sure to weigh your prey item to ensure that you are not overfeeding.
 An occasionally smaller meal is just fine. (note: guinea pigs are high in fat and should be fed sparingly.)